While some men are born small and some achieve smallness, it is clear that Adam Smith has had much smallness thrust upon him. (Amartya Sen)

 On the production side, this liberates workers to sell their labour without having to sell their souls.
 If people find the working conditions in one employment oppressive they are free to take their labour elsewhere.
 In markets themselves the very fact that people interact as relative strangers, and therefore appeal to each other’s self-interest rather than their benevolence (as beggars must), means that they meet in conditions of relative equality where they must endeavour to persuade others of the qualities of their goods by the gentle arts of persuasion.
 In this sense, markets economise on love, which is a good thing because, as beggars know all too well, love is scarce.

-Smith believed that personal autonomy – self-determination – could flourish in commercial society, because its circumstances gave the greatest possible number of people access to the basic requirements for moral self-development (what Smith thought this would look like is a subject for another post).
+Smith believed that personal autonomy – self-determination – could flourish in commercial society, because its circumstances gave the greatest possible number of people access to the basic requirements for moral self-development (what Smith thought this would look like is the subject of another post).
 The increased wealth and security that followed a proper administration of justice allowed the mass of ordinary people - not only the aristocratic elite - the leisure to reflect about matters beyond their daily subsistence.
 Freedom from artificial constraints and domination allowed them to control important aspects of their own lives, from religion to employment, while taking greater responsibility for how they lived.
 The markets themselves could be schools for certain virtues.
 For example, people who worked for themselves would be more prudent and temperate; people who interacted through markets would be more honest than when trapped in sycophantic relationships with masters.
 As a result, Smith considered commercial society compatible with the moral autonomy of its ordinary citizens, and believed that such societies would exhibit more moral decency, though less moral greatness, than either classical or contemporary ‘savage’ societies.

 Unlike the classical philosophers with their metaphysical elitism, Smith was an enlightenment liberal who firmly believed in the fundamental equality of human beings, and attributed differences in status and achievement far more to the effects of circumstances than to innate qualities.
 “The difference between the most dissimilar characters, between a philosopher and a common street porter, for example, seems to arise not so much from nature, as from habit, custom, and education.”
 (WN I.2.4).
 No matter how far you rise, you are still fundamentally equal to others.
 Even philosophers.
 With these liberal commitments in mind it is not surprising that Smith celebrated the possibility for ordinary people to have the degree of leisure, freedom, and education to reflect on their moral lives and decide for themselves who they should be.
 Nor that he thought the 'boring' bourgeois decency they would tend to attain was a social achievement that was worth the loss of aristocratic-romantic virtues like magnanimity, courage, or 'authenticity'.